Daily Life in Olden Times

 Iroquois Nation - What was the job of the False Face Society?
 Who were the Three Sisters?
 What were the Snow Snake Games?
 Who was Hiawatha?
 What was the League of Nations?
 What was wampum?
 Read the story of Wise Owl.
 Welcome to the Iroquois Nation in Olden Times.

 Ojibwa/Chippewa - Why did the Ojibwa hide pebbles in moccasins?
 What is a Charcoal Sad Face?
 How do you play Butterfly Hide and Seek?
 What is a Dream Catcher?
 Who was The Invisible Warrior?
-Welcome to the Ojibwa / Chippewa Indians in Olden Times.
+Welcome to the Ojibwa / Chippewa Native Americans in Olden Times.

-Cherokee Nation - Why did the Cherokee Indians have a red chief and a white chief?
+Cherokee Nation - Why did the Cherokee Native Americans have a red chief and a white chief?
 What is a Booger Ceremony?
 What techniques were invented by the Cherokee that made them successful in battle?
 Where is the Darkening Land?
 What is the Trail of Tears?

 Seminole - What is the job of an animal spirit helper?
 Why did the Seminole people hang baby cradles from the rafters of their homes?
 What is a comfortable?
 Why were beads so important?
-Welcome to the Florida Everglade Seminole Indians in Olden Times.
+Welcome to the Florida Everglade Seminole Native Americans in Olden Times.

 Plains People - Why did the Plains people prefer tipis to houses?
 Name 72 things the Plains people made from buffalo.
 Why were horses called dogs?
 What were pictographs?
 Can you decode an ancient message?
 Why do the elders still speak of Clever Coyote with gratitude?